Cybersecurity Professor Henry Collier on our national readiness, the latest ransomware attacks, and his pitch to potential majors

 Cybersecurity is one of those fields that is constantly changing.
 If you want to have a job where you’re never bored, one that’s constantly changing, constantly pushing you, constantly forcing you to think around a problem, cybersecurity is the way to go.
 It really is.
 Plus, you get to help people and organizations.

-Not everybody who wants to come into cybersecurity is going to successful.
+Not everybody who wants to come into cybersecurity is going to be successful.
 You need the right mentality.
 And by that, I mean you need to be persistent.
 You can’t quit.
 You can’t give up when you fail.
 Because you are going to fail.
 We fail all the time in our industry.
 In the world of computer science and cybersecurity, you’re constantly failing.
 You just need to accept that and move on, understanding that you might not solve the problem the first three times.
-But you will the fifth … tenth, or even the hundredth time.
+But you will the fifth … 10th or even the 100th time.

 Interview condensed and edited for length, clarity, and style.